Hand Therapy Practices at Surrey Sports & Rehabilitation

 About Hand Therapy

-Hand therapy in Surrey combines the theory and practice of both occupational therapy and physical therapy for comprehensive knowledge of the upper quarter, body function and activity.
+Our hand therapy in Surrey combines the theory and practice of occupational and physical therapy to provide comprehensive knowledge of the upper quarter, body function, and activity.
 Hand therapists use specialized skills to assess and treat diseases or injuries of the upper quarter (hand, wrist, elbow, shoulder girdle, cervical area or multiple joints).
 In addition, hand therapists work with clients to prevent dysfunction, restore function and/or reverse pathological progression to improve quality of life.
 This also includes wound therapy and prosthesis management.

 Who Are Hand Therapists?

-Hand therapists are licensed or registered physical therapists or occupational therapists who have become skilled in the assessment and treatment of pathological upper quarter conditions by means of advanced continuing education, clinical experience and independent study.
+Hand therapists are licensed or registered physical or occupational therapists who have become skilled in assessing and treating pathological upper-quarter conditions through advanced continuing education, clinical experience, and independent study.
 A Certified Hand Therapist (CHT) is an occupational therapist or physical therapist who has met the standards established by the Hand Therapy Certification Commission, Inc.

 Scope of Practice, Treatment Techniques and Tools